dweekly/docs/pages/integrations/appsflyer.md

 Campaign | Maps to _AppsFlyer Campaign_, `c`
 Channel | Maps to _AppsFlyer Channel_, `af_channel`

-The default Media Source will appear as "branch_int" (mandated by AppsFlyer and cannot be changed).
+The default Media Source will appear as <notranslate>"branch_int"</notranslate> (mandated by AppsFlyer and cannot be changed).

 You can also append additional [AppsFlyer Parameters in this format](https://support.appsflyer.com/hc/en-us/articles/207447163-AppsFlyer-Tracking-Link-Structure-and-Parameters) in link data or as query parameters.